 Polarization

 This is a short tutorial for modeling polarized X-ray flux from a rapidly rotating neutron star.
+Detailed discussions on the formation of polarization can be found in Loktev et al. (2020)

 Let us first make the initial setup (see the Modeling tutorial for more detailed explanations):